-The hydrogenated tail gas is recycled to Unit 2300, Acid Gas Removal, for the capture of H_2S by means of a compressor at a pressure of 27 bar.
+The hydrogenated tail gas is recycled to Unit 2300, Acid Gas Removal, for the capture of H2S by means of a compressor at a pressure of 27 bar.
 Unit 2500: CO2 Compression and Drying

-This Unit is a Package Unit supplied by specialised Vendor.
 Reference is made to Section C, para.
 6.0 for the general information about the technology.